CP2406-2018-2/cp2406-project-IsabelleCarlsson/UserStories/User Stories.md

 Estimate: 2 hours

-- A user needs to be able to set the simulator time tickrate (TODO)
+- A user needs to be able to set the simulator time tick rate (TODO)

 Estimate: 1 hour

+- A user needs to be able to write triggering events in the text file that can be read by the program (TODO)

+Estimate: 5 hours

 ### Completed